pixelpoems/silverstripe-instagram-feed/README.md

 ```

 ## Configuration
-You can add your instagram access token within a yml config:
+You can add your instagram access token (Follow [Instructions](#external-requirement-setup) to get the token) within a yml config:
 ```yml
 Pixelpoems\InstagramFeed\Services\InstagramService:
     instagram_access_token: ''